US hits Syria's elite with new economic and travel sanctions

 “Both the US and the EU sanctions regimes make clear that sanctions will be lifted if President Assad agrees to a political transition of power,” it said.
 “If the Syrian government is genuinely concerned about the impact of economic sanctions on its ability to protect the Syrian public from COVID-19, there is a clear option available to it.”

-___ Albert Aji in Damascus, Syria and Sarah el-Deeb in Beirut, Lebanon contributed.
+Associated Press writers Albert Aji in Damascus, Syria and Sarah El Deeb in Beirut, Lebanon contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to reflect that the name of the Washington-based organization is the Syria Justice and Accountability Center, not the Syria Center for Justice and Accountability.